-Why Nigeria is Underdeveloped – Dogara - Nigeria Today
+Why Nigeria Is Underdeveloped – Dogara - Nigeria Today

 This according to him is in concurrence with the resolution of the two chambers of the National Assembly.

-He observed successive governments had failed to implement their draft development plans.
+He observed succeive governments had failed to implement their draft development plans.

 “The answer is that coming up with a plan is not hard but sticking to the plan until it is fully implemented, is.
 What is there in a plan if it is not fully implemented?
 Why do we love to waste resources to plan but hate to implement the plans?
 We must muster the discipline to overcome this shortcoming if we must sustain the coming economic rebound,” he said.